General Motors Vehicle Recall Lawsuit

 Between February and March of 2014, General Motors (GM) recalled more than 2.86 million vehicles due to a variety of defects.
 More than 1 million vehicles were recalled in early February alone due to a dangerous ignition switch defect that led to dozens of car accidents and the death of at least 12 people.
 General Motors’ handling of the recall is now being investigated by the U.S. attorney’s office as a criminal matter.

 If you or someone you love has been fatally or non-fatally injured in a car accident involving one of the recalled vehicles listed below, contact the Kansas City car defect lawyers at Peterson & Associates, P.C.
-Our injury attorneys can investigate your claim regarding GM ignition switches and help you determine if you are eligible for compensation.
+Our product liability attorneys can investigate your claim regarding GM ignition switches and help you determine if you are eligible for compensation.
 We can help you make your next decision with clarity and confidence, backed by a proven history of claims success.

 On Feb.
 10, 2014, the initial announcement stated that more than 619,000 vehicles were being withdrawn to fix a defective ignition switch.
 Three days later, General Motors added 748,024 vehicles to the total.

 As investigations into potential auto accidents caused by the defect continued, a timeline reveals that General Motors did not act quickly enough.